The Agency of Natural Resources does not administer Act 250 permits. For Act 250 questions, please contact the Natural Resources Board.

 NATURAL RESOURCES BOARD ACT 250 DATABASE

 Act 250 is administered by the Natural Resources Board (NRB).
-The NRB is independent from the ANR, although ANR is a statutory party to the Act 250 process.
-Permit information is entered into a database and documents associated with a project are scanned.
-This information is available to the public through the Act 250 database.
+The NRB is independent from the ANR and has nine district commissions that review Act 250 applications and issue decisions and land use permits.
+Coordinators for each Commission work out of regional offices around the state.
+The Agency of Natural Resources is a statutory party and participates in the Act 250 process.
+Permit information is available to the public through the NRB's Act 250 database.
 Currently, the database only contains information associated with permit applications received after January 1, 2002.
-The NRB is working towards having earlier permit information accessible through the database but until then, this information can only be obtained through the Act 250 District Offices.
+Permit information earlier than 2002 can be obtained by contacting the Act 250 District Offices.

 Act 250, Vermont's land use and development control law, considers a development's effect on:

 - streams & shorelines